mikefarah/yq/pkg/yqlib/doc/operators/divide.md

 ```

 ## Number division
-The result during divison is calculated as a float
+The result during division is calculated as a float

 Given a sample.yml file of:
 ```yaml